 Efficient method of attack by the way is one that uses maximum efficiency in its impact generation, reach, non projected use of the element of surprise, and realistic ability to execute continuous attacks if the first is missed or was not sufficient enough, and to protect the body while entering the hot zone against most tactical counter attacks.

-In mixed martial arts you can notice that anytime someone does continuous strikes they increase the strength moderately to be in the break-even zone not to hurt their opponent badly but just enough to tire them out of pain or stamina so they can win.
+In mixed martial arts you can notice many times that when a fighter does continuous strikes they increase the strength moderately to be in the break-even zone not to hurt their opponent badly but just enough to tire them out of pain or stamina so they can win.

 Many times the referee calls it a victory based on what it looks like that if the defender would have kept going he would have killed or hurt badly his non resisting attacker that got too weak to fight back.
 But the attacker is like a fish that was out of the water temporarily and if put back will immediately start to swim again.